IsratAfrin826/IsratAfrin826/README.md

 💥 I’m highly motivated and always eager to **learn, grow, and explore new technologies**.

-💡 Passionate about **technology, data science, and machine learning — I enjoy solving real-world problems and uncovering insights through efficient data analysis.**
+💡 Passionate about **data science, machine learning, and technology**, I enjoy solving real-world problems and discovering meaningful insights through **data-driven analysis**.

 👉 I am currently learning **Data Science and Machine Learning with Python.**